TobiasMarschner/ferrishare/README.md

 ## Architectural Notes

-FerriShare is built as traditional Multi-Page Application (MPA) where templating is performed fully on the backend.
+FerriShare is built as a traditional Multi-Page Application (MPA) where templating is performed fully on the backend.
 In that sense there is no real separation of frontend and backend, they're intertwined.
 JavaScript is only served where required, specifically the upload and download endpoints as that's where the client-side encryption takes place.